Struggling to get interviews?

 Project coordinator skilled in budgeting and team leadership, seeking opportunities in operations.

-In your About section, briefly connect your past experience to your target roles by highlighting key transferable skills.
+In your About section, explain your experience and connect it to your target roles by highlighting key transferable skills.

-In your Experience section, focus on achievements that demonstrate those transferable skills, even if they came from a different industry.
-Include volunteer work, certifications, or freelance projects to show you’ve been actively developing and applying your skills.
+In your Experience section, list achievements that demonstrate those transferable skills, even if they came from a different industry.
+Include volunteer work, certifications, or freelance projects.

 In a job interview

-This means you can frame your past experiences in a way that shows their relevance to the job you’re applying for.
+Frame your past experiences in a way that shows how relevant they are to the job you’re applying for.

 The skills I developed in my previous role are directly transferable to this position.
 As a customer service representative, I focused on listening to customers, understanding their needs, and delivering personalized solutions, often resulting in successful upsells.
 That experience honed my ability to listen actively, identify customer pain points, and spot opportunities, all skills I know are essential in sales.